If your iPhone is not Sending iMessages to Apple device users, you should be able to fix the problem using different methods as provided below.

 2. Make Sure iMessage is Enabled

-Sometimes, the problem is due to iMessage being accidentally disabled on your device.
+Sometimes, the problem is due to Apple’s iMessage service being accidentally disabled on your iPhone.

-As you can see in above case, iPhone is unable to send iMessages due iMessage Activation error.
+As you can see in above image, iPhone is unable to send iMessages due iMessage Activation error.

 3. Check Network Connectivity

 Go to Settings > WiFi > make sure WiFi iPhone is connected to WiFi Network.

 Similarly, go to Settings > Cellular > toggle ON the option for Cellular Data.